 The price of AdBlue is rising as supply falls

 Russia’s invasion of Ukraine has been one factor contributing to the substantial increase in fuel costs during 2022.
-The invasion has also pushed up natural gas prices which is used to produce urea - a key component of Ad Blue.
-As a result of the price increases, production has been decreased and supply constrained causing a potential shortage across Europe
+The invasion has also pushed up natural gas prices, which are used to produce urea - a key component of Ad Blue.
+As a result of the price increases, production has decreased, and supply has been constrained, causing a potential shortage across Europe.

 Adopting hypermiling techniques and planning journeys in advance to optimise AdBlue and fuel consumption will become increasingly important, but businesses may consider switching to greener alternative fuels for their fleets, such as EV and hydrogen, as diesel vehicles may become unusable.